dd32/td-gh-ex/readme.txt

-== Theme: Ample Theme ==
+== Theme: Bfront Theme ==

 * By bfront, http://www.bfront.com/

 == Theme License & Copyright ==
-Ample Theme is distributed under the terms of the GNU GPL Ample Theme - Copyright 2014 Ample Theme, bfront.com
+Bfront Theme is distributed under the terms of the GNU GPL Bfront Theme - Copyright 2014 Bfront Theme, bfront.com

 License and resources links for images:
 ---------------------------------------
-All images are created by Ample and all images licensed under GPL.
+All images are created by Bfront and all images licensed under GPL.

-1. Image Name: bg.jpg
-   This image is taken from my camera when I was in trip.
+Some images are taken from http://www.pexels.com and some images is taken from my camera when I was in trip.
 I have included this image with GPL license.

 License and resources links for js bundled:
 -------------------------------------------